bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 At this point, you need to :file:`su` to root.
 You should remain as root until the end of the install.

-XXX Is this true, if they are installing modules locally?
+.. todo:: Is this true, if they are installing modules locally?

 To check whether you have all the required modules and what is still missing,
 run: